zizhuspot/zhengjiao/source/_posts/iPhone 15换C口的真相.md

 ---
 title: Compatible with Android, no MFi certification required?
-Detailed explanation of the truth of Apple iPhone 15 for C port
+Detailed explanation of the truth of Apple iPhone 15 for USB-C port
 date: 2023-09-7 12:00:00
 categories:
   - Hotspot